 - Edgestitch in place all around, going slowly and pivoting at each corner.

-- Still using a Walking or Even Feed foot if possible or engaging your machines built-in fabric feeding system, stitch all around, using a ½” Seam allowance.
-Shorten your Stitch length, which will allow a smoother line around all the curves.
-For more on this technique, see our tutorial on Sewing Successful Curves.
+- Still using a Walking or Even Feed foot if possible or engaging your machines built-in fabric feeding system, stitch all around, using a ½” seam allowance.
+Shorten your stitch length, which will allow a smoother line around all the curves.
+For more on this technique, see our tutorial on Sewing Smooth Curves.

 Create the main panels

 - Place each upper panel right sides together with a bottom panel along the inner 17″ raw edges.
 If you are using a directional fabric, make sure you are aligning the bottom of the upper panel with the top of the lower panel.
 Pin in place.